LaunchCode-Education-Archived/cs50x-live/README.md

 * **Mentored Support:** Receive help from LaunchCode mentors.

 * **Curated Content:** CS50 contains massive body of course materials.
-Based off our previous experience offering this class, we have compiled and ordered all the course resources into a managable, step-by-step guide to help you learn and digest the concepts and skills you need to know in order to succeed in the course.
+Based off our previous experience offering this course, we have compiled and ordered all the course resources into a managable, step-by-step guide to help you learn and digest the concepts and skills you need to know in order to succeed in the class.

 * **Additional Exercises:** We’ve also developed our own additional exercises and activities that help reinforce concepts as you go.
-But instead of adding extra work, these additional exercises should help you move more quickly through the Problem Sets.
+But instead of adding extra work, these exercises should help you move more quickly through the Problem Sets.

 * **Supplemental Skill Tracks:** After completing the CS50 material, we will spend an another month learning even more!
 You will have the opportunity to choose, based on your interest and goals, a Skill Track, in which we will delve more deeply into a particular topic.
 This will put you on the path toward creating an awesome final project.